-Healthcare institutions would require new professionals, who fully understand the healthcare system processes, and organizational problems and have sufficient knowledge to manage health facilities and encourage the application of technology.
-Important aspects should be also the development and implementation of communication skills, competencies in managing human capital and information, and the methods for assessment of the organizational performance (especially the evaluation of the quality of healthcare).
+Healthcare institutions would require new professionals who fully understand the healthcare system processes, organizational problems, and have sufficient knowledge to manage health facilities and to encourage the application of technology.
+An important aspect should focus on the development and implementation of the communication skills, competences in managing human capital and information, and the methods for assessment of the organizational performance (especially the evaluation of the quality in healthcare).